VirtualDOMinic/JS-RegEx-Notes/Regular Expressions (RegEx) Tutorial Notes.md

 # Regular Expressions (RegEx) Tutorial
 Notes taken from the 16-part YouTube [Tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9g6m_6Sld9Q4jzqdqHd2HiD) on RegEx by [The Net Ninja](https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg).
 Please do check out his channel.
-The content I've watched so far has been really well-explained.
+This is a good introduction to JS RegEx, and involves a nice, working example.
 These notes are my interpretation of the video tutorials, and the plan is to flesh out these notes with information and examples from other resources (e.g. MDN, freeCodeCamp, etc.)

 ## Author note